-Chicago Campus Lombard Campus

-Cathy Cunico Erin Walker

-1225 S. Halsted Street, Chicago, IL 60607 106 Yorktown Center, Lombard, IL 60148
+Cathy Cunico 1225 S. Halsted Street, Chicago, IL 60607 cathyc@chicago.paulmitchell.edu (312) 733-9285

-cathyc@chicago.paulmitchell.edu erinc@lombard.paulmitchell.edu

-(312) 733-9285 (630) 691-1111

 Grievances related to disability status and/or accommodations will be addressed using the school's policies and procedures for students with disabilities.

 For details relating to disability accommodations in the school's grievance procedures please see the ADA Disability Policy in the Catalog and on the Schools website.